etherlinkcom/docs/docs/welcome/how-do-i-participate-in-governance.md

   --entrypoint "vote" --arg "\"yea\""
 ```

-### Triggering kernel upgrades
+### Triggering upgrades

-After a proposal wins a vote, any user can trigger the kernel upgrade by calling the governance contract's `trigger_kernel_upgrade` entrypoint:
+After a proposal wins a vote, any user can trigger the kernel or security upgrade by calling the governance contract's `trigger_kernel_upgrade` entrypoint:

 ```bash
 octez-client transfer 0 from $YOUR_ADDRESS to $CONTRACT_ADDRESS \